 Trent practices in Reminger Co., LPA's Indianapolis office, and maintains a busy and diverse practice focusing on civil defense litigation.
 He represents physicians, dentists, chiropractors, and attorneys in professional liability claims matters.
 Having tried multiple jury trials, Trent has been responsible for civil cases from inception through conclusion, including appeals.

-Trent counsels clients on a variety of legal issues including labor and employment, insurance coverage, contract creation and negotiation, worker's compensation and risk management.
+Trent counsels clients on a variety of legal issues including labor and employment, insurance coverage, contract creation and negotiation, worker's compensation, risk management, and retail and hospitality liability.

 Honors & Recognitions